 - Rates of savings and investments are stagnant for many years.
 Exports are not growing as per expectations.

-- Mass retrenchment due to closure of industrial units and technology upgradation is causing social unrest.
+- Mass retrenchment due to the closure of industrial units and technology upgradation is causing social unrest.

-- Public sector units are losing markets and their capacity utilisation has declined.
+- Public sector units are losing markets and their capacity utilization has declined.

 Concept of Globalisation

-According to International Monetary Fund (IMF), globalisation means”the growing economic interdependence of countries world wide through increasing volume and variety of cross – border transactions in goods and services and of international capital flows and also through the more rapid and widespread diffusion of technology.”
+According to International Monetary Fund (IMF), globalization means” the growing economic interdependence of countries worldwide through increasing volume and variety of cross–border transactions in goods and services and of international capital flows and also through the more rapid and widespread diffusion of technology.”

-In brief, globalisation implies being able to manufacture in the most cost-effective way possible anywhere in the world, being able to procure raw materials and management resources from the cheapest source anywhere in the world, and having the entire world as one market.
+In brief, globalization implies being able to manufacture in the most cost-effective way possible anywhere in the world, being able to procure raw materials and management resources from the cheapest source anywhere in the world, and having the entire world as one market.
 The global corporations of today conduct their operations worldwide as if the entire world were a single entity.
-Globalisation also implies emergence of a world innovation can arise anywhere in the world.
+Globalization also implies the emergence of a world innovation that can arise anywhere in the world.

 Features of Globalisation

-The main features of globalisation are given below:
+The main features of globalization are given below:

-(i) Reduction of trade barriers so as to ensure free flow of goods and services across national frontiers.
+- Reduction of trade barriers so as to ensure the free flow of goods and services across national frontiers.

-(iii) Creation of an environment which permits free flow of technology between nations.
+- Creation of an environment that permits the free flow of technology between nations.

-(iv) Creation of an environment in which free movement of labour can take place in different countries of the world.
+- Creation of an environment in which free movement of labor can take place in different countries of the world.

 Rationale / Advantages of Globalisation

-The main benefits of globalisation are as follows:
+The main benefits of globalization are as follows:

-- Increase in Competitive Strength.
-Globalisation will expose domestic industry in developing countries to foreign competition.
+- Increase in Competitive Strength: Globalization will expose domestic industries in developing countries to foreign competition.
 They will be under pressure to improve efficiency and quality and reduce costs.
-Under a protective regime industries lose the urge to improve efficiency and quality.
-Globalisation will help to improve the competitive strength and economic growth of developing nations.
+Under a protective regime, industries lose the urge to improve efficiency and quality.
+Globalization will help to improve the competitive strength and economic growth of developing nations.

-- Access to Advanced Technology.
-For a developing country like India, globalisation provides access to new technology.
-Indian companies can acquire sophisticate technology through outright purchase or through joint ventures and other arrangements.
+- Access to Advanced Technology: For a developing country like India, globalization provides access to new technology.
+Indian companies can acquire sophisticated technology through outright purchases or through joint ventures and other arrangements.

-- Access to Foreign Investment.
-Globalisation has attracted the much needed foreign capital towards developing countries like India.
+- Access to Foreign Investment: Globalisation has attracted much-needed foreign capital to developing countries like India.
 Foreign multinationals have invested billions of dollars in India.
 In addition, foreign institutional investors have brought in huge funds in stock markets in India.

-- Reduction in Cost of Production.
-In a globalised environment, companies can secure cheaper sources of raw materials and labour.
-For example, several foreign companies have setup BPOs and call centres in India due to lower cost of labour.
-Sometimes, a company may carry out its entire manufacturing in a foreign country to minimise cost of production.
+- Reduction in Cost of Production: In a globalized environment, companies can secure cheaper sources of raw materials and labor.
+For example, several foreign companies have set up BPOs and call centers in India due to the lower cost of labor.
+Sometimes, a company may carry out its entire manufacturing in a foreign country to minimize the cost of production.

-- Growth and Expansion.
-When the domestic market is not large enough to absorb the entire production, domestic companies can expand and grow by entering foreign markets.
+- Growth and Expansion: When the domestic market is not large enough to absorb the entire production, domestic companies can expand and grow by entering foreign markets.
 Japanese firms flooded the US markets with automobiles and electronics because of this reason.
-Companies from USA, Europe and other developed regions are increasing their presence in Asia due to growing population and increasing income levels in Asian countries.
+Companies from the USA, Europe, and other developed regions are increasing their presence in Asia due to the growing population and increasing income levels in Asian countries.

-- Higher volume of Trade.
-Due to globalisation, each country can specialse in the production of goods and services in which it has a comparative advantage.
-It can export it’s surplus output and import necessary items freely from other nations.
-This will lead not only to a phenomenal increase in the world trade but also to better allocation and utilisation of resources in each country.
+- Higher volume of Trade: Due to globalization, each country can specialize in the production of goods and services in which it has a comparative advantage.
+It can export its surplus output and import necessary items freely from other nations.
+This will lead not only to a phenomenal increase in world trade but also to better allocation and utilization of resources in each country.

-- Consumer Welfare.
-Better quality and low priced goods and services will become available to consumers.
-This along with a wider choice in consumption will help improve standards of living of people in developing countries.
+- Consumer Welfare: Better quality and low-priced goods and services will become available to consumers.
+This along with a wider choice in consumption will help improve the standards of living of people in developing countries.
 Over a period of time, the proportion of people below the poverty line will go down.
 Consumers also get access to products manufactured in any part of the world.

-- Other Benefits.
-Globalisation also offers some off benefits.
-It helps in the professionalisation of management.
-Globalisation brings people of different races and ethnic backgrounds closer.
+- Other Benefits: Globalisation also offers some off benefits.
+It helps in the professionalization of management.
+Globalization brings people of different races and ethnic backgrounds closer.
 It helps to promote mutual cooperation and World peace.

 Criticism (Disadvantages) of Globalisation

-1. Threat to Domestic Industry.
-Globalisation leads to increasing role of foreign companies in the domestic economy of a country.
+- Threat to Domestic Industry: Globalisation leads to the increasing role of foreign companies in the domestic economy of a country.
 This is likely to hamper the growth of domestic companies.
 Small and medium firms in a developing country like India are not in a position to compete with giant firms of developed nations.

-2. Unemployment.
-Globalisation brings about raid technological changes.
+- Unemployment: Globalisation brings about rapid technological changes.
 Advanced technology might create unemployment problems, particularly in a developing country.

-3. Threat to Democracy.
-Globalisation requires very fast movement of capital and labour across national frontiers.
+- Threat to Democracy: Globalisation requires very fast movement of capital and labor across national frontiers.
 These increase the pressure for conceptual and structural readjustments to the breaking point.
-The social and human costs of globalisation may put the social fabric of a democracy in danger.
+The social and human costs of globalization may put the social fabric of democracy in danger.

-4. Economic Instability.
-Globalisation leads to a tremendous redistribution of economic power.
+- Economic Instability: Globalisation leads to a tremendous redistribution of economic power.
 Such redistribution will translate into a redistribution of political power.
-The change is likely to have a destabilising effect.
+The change is likely to have a destabilizing effect.

-5. Disregard of National Interest.
-A developing economy might become excessively dependent on global corporations.
+- Disregard of National Interest: A developing economy might become excessively dependent on global corporations.
 This may not be in the national interest.

 India’s Experience With Globalisation

-In Industrial Policy 1991 aimsa to globalise the Indian economy through reforms in foreign trade policy, such as abolition of import licensing, convertibility of rupee, market determination of foreign exchanges rates, etc. These policy reforms are explained below:
+Industrial Policy 1991 aims to globalize the Indian economy through reforms in foreign trade policy, such as the abolition of import licensing, convertibility of the rupee, market determination of foreign exchange rates, etc. These policy reforms are explained below:

-1. Imports Liberalisation.
-Quantitative restrictions such as import licenses and quotas have been phased out.
+- Imports Liberalisation: Quantitative restrictions such as import licenses and quotas have been phased out.
 Under the new foreign trade policy most imports have been put under Open General License (OGL) list, wherein automatic permission is granted to import goods.
 Now import license is necessary for very few items.
 Qualitative restrictions on a large number of export items have been removed.
-Several items of import have been decanalised.
+Several items of import have been decimalized.

-2. Rationalisation of Traffic Structure.
-The structure and patterns of custom duties levied on import of different commodities (known as tariff structure) had become very complex over the years.
-Since 1991 the peak tarrif has been reduced substantially the tariff structure has been rationalised.
+- Rationalization of Traffic Structure: The structure and patterns of custom duties levied on the import of different commodities (known as tariff structure) had become very complex over the years.
+Since 1991 the peak tariff has been reduced substantially the tariff structure has been rationalized.
 These reforms in trade policy seek to make Indian goods competitive in the world market.
-Cheaper import of raw materials will help to reduce cost of production and improve quality.
-Low cost and high quality products will enable Indian exporters to compete with foreign goods and thereby increase the country’s export.
+Cheaper import of raw materials will help to reduce the cost of production and improve quality.
+Low-cost and high-quality products will enable Indian exporters to compete with foreign goods and thereby increase the country’s export.

-3. Reforms in Foreign Exchange Management.
-Before 1991, Government of India exercised strict control over foreign exchange.
+- Reforms in Foreign Exchange Management: Before 1991, the Government of India exercised strict control over foreign exchange.
 Under the Foreign Exchange Regulation Act (FERA) all Indian exporters had to surrender their foreign exchange earnings to the Reserve Bank of India.
-They were given in return Indian rupee at a fixed exchange rate.
+They were given in return an Indian rupee at a fixed exchange rate.
 In 1999 the Government abolished FERA and enacted Foreign Exchange Management Act (FEMA) to promote foreign trade.
-Under the new exchange management system, value of the rupee is determined by market forces of demand and supply.
-Exporters are free to sell their foreign currency in the open market and the importers can freely but it from the open market.
-Thus, Indian rupee has been made freely convertible so as to boost the country’s exports.
+Under the new exchange management system, the value of the rupee is determined by market forces of demand and supply.
+Exporters are free to sell their foreign currency in the open market and the importers can freely buy it from the open market.
+Thus, the Indian rupee has been made freely convertible so as to boost the country’s exports.

-4. Reforms in Foreign Direct Investment (FDI).
-Now 100% foreign equity is allowed in many industries.
+- Reforms in Foreign Direct Investment (FDI): Now 100% foreign equity is allowed in many industries.
 In other cases, the upper limit for foreign investment has been raised from 40% to 74%.
 Automatic permission is given to foreign technology agreements in High priority industries.
-Imports of capital goods also gets automatic approval in case the foreign exchange required for such import is received through foreign equity.
+Imports of capital goods also get automatic approval in case the foreign exchange required for such import is received through foreign equity.

-5. Capital Market Reforms.
-The major reforms in the capital market are as follows:
+- Capital Market Reforms: The major reforms in the capital market are as follows:

-(iii) The role of Foreign Institutional Investors (FIIs) om Indian stock exchanges has increased tremendously due to Liberalisation of foreign portfolio inflows.
+- (iii) The role of Foreign Institutional Investors (FIIs) on Indian stock exchanges has increased tremendously due to the Liberalisation of foreign portfolio inflows.